 Safety/Security Check All that Apply Max.
-Points The project will contribute to a reduction in the number of Non-Motorized Serious Injuries and Fatalities in the River to Sea TPO planning area.
+Points The project is located in an area identified as a hazardous walk/bike zone by Volusia or Flagler County School District Student Transportation Services and within the River to Sea TPO planning area.
 If applicable, provide documentation.
-10 The project is located in an area identified as a hazardous walk/bike zone by Volusia or Flagler County School District Student Transportation Services and within the River to Sea TPO planning area.
-If applicable, provide documentation.
-5 The project removes or reduces potential conflicts (bike/auto and ped/auto).
+10 The project removes or reduces potential conflicts (bike/auto, bike/ped, and ped/auto).
 There is a pattern of bike/ped crashes along the project route.
 The project eliminates or abates a hazardous, unsafe, or security condition in a school walk zone as documented in a school safety study or other relevant study.
+The project helps the River to Sea TPO meet or exceed adopted Transportation Safety Targets for Non-Motorized Serious Injuries and Fatalities.
 If applicable, provide documentation such as photos or video of current situation/site or any supportive statistics or studies.
-5 Maximum Point Assessment 20
+10 Maximum Points Awarded 20